edo248/cached_venv/README.rst

-ached-venv tool to create virtual envs out of requirements.txt files and cache for next time same requirements file is given
+cached-venv tool to create virtual envs out of requirements.txt files and cache for next time same requirements file is given

 * Free software: MIT license